A topic from the subject of Biochemistry in Chemistry.

 Data analysis involves interpreting raw data to determine the protein structure.
 Techniques include:

-• Electron Density Maps (X-ray): Visualizing electron distribution for atom positioning.
+• Electron Density Maps (X-ray): Visualizing electron distribution to determine atom positions.

-• Resonance Assignments (NMR): Identifying and assigning individual amino acids.
+• Resonance Assignments (NMR): Identifying and assigning signals from individual amino acids in the NMR spectrum.

 Applications